-Nightlife, in fact, is no different than a labyrinth making you come across a variety of characters.
-It can make you meet the sweetest people to create new stories with, or either level-boss-types exhibiting tiresome determination with their horrible pick-up lines.
-Here are the worst 10 strategies to come across at a night out (or to try at least once in your lifetime!):
+Nightlife, in fact, is no different than a labyrinth making you come across a variety of personalities.
+A night out can help you create new stories with the sweetest people, or can bestow upon you some cringeworthy pick-up-line material.
+Here are the WORST 10 strategies to use on a night out:

 “Got lighter?”
 “Got Iphone charger?”
 “Got napkin/wet tissue?”
 These lines are more than OK to hear at a pub, however using them over and over to get noticed is NOT.

 This often impacts women who like to sit at the bar.

 Let’s set the scene: The guy approaches a gal who is peacefully enjoying a drink at the bar.
 They talk about the weather, a sports team on the TV, and other matters of small talk.
 The moment the conversation starts to lag, he clings to buying drinks / paying the bar tab cliché.

 If he only knew how much of a let down this can be for a girl who wants a REAL conversation.

 These guys are notorious for trying a million-and-one different ways to get their crushes’ numbers instead of getting to know them and asking them directly.

 The most overplayed?
 Usually the “lost phone” trick or “I lost my number, what’s yours?” pick-up-lines.

 Luckily at a typical Pub Story night, there’s no need for this level of self-humiliation.
 In fact, people who meet at Pub Story often start a whole group chat titled “Pub Story Crew” and become lifelong bffs or boos.